orlandoalexander/educatch/README.md

-# Educatch Analytics & Operations Platform
+# Tutor Analytics & Operations Platform

 A **data-driven platform** automating tutor planning, invoicing, and performance reporting for 50+ educators.
 Reduced operational errors by **20%** and saved **10+ hours of administrative work weekly**.